gaboraszabo/sherlock/README.md

 ## Functions

-While the package is currently under development, a few functions are already available and ready to be used.
+While the package is currently under development, quite a few functions are already available and ready to be used.
 Available functions are as
 follows:

 #### Plotting functions

 `draw_multivari_plot()`

+`draw_grouped_scatterplot()`

 `draw_youden_plot()`